rlabbe/filterpy/creating_a_release.rst

 * In /docs, run 'make html'.
 Inspect docs/_build/html/index.html for correctness.

-* Once docs are good, commit to git, push to origin.
+* Once docs are good, commit to git.

+* tag with 'git tag -a v0.1.23 -m "version 0.1.23"

+* push to origin.
 That automatically triggers a build on readthedocs.org.

 * Update pypi.org with 'bash pypi-install.sh'